ihmeuw/vivarium_research/docs/source/concept_models/vivarium_iv_iron/maternal_model/concept_model.rst

      -
    * - Hemoglobin modelable entity IDs
      - MEIDs 10487 and 10488
-     - 159, 166
+     - 159, 166 (not available for 44577 or 44578)
      - WRA
      - Yes
-     - Not available for location IDs 44577 or 44578.
-NOTE: Ali may update to custom weighting strategy in a nano-sim.
+     - NOTE: Ali may update to custom weighting strategy in a nano-sim.
    * - BMI modelable entity IDs
      - MEIDs 2548 and 18706
      - 159, 166 (not available for 44577 or 44578)
      - WRA
      - Yes
-     - Not available for location IDs 44577 or 44578.
-Parameter not yet incorporated into maternal BMI exposure model
+     - Parameter not currently incorporated into maternal BMI exposure model
    * - Stillbirth to live birth ratio (SBR)
      - covariate ID 2267
      - None (national only)